Assistance to families in case of malnutrition problems? What does Fair Future practically do on the ground?

 In some very rural areas, Fair Future is carrying out projects to prevent malnutrition by creating community gardens.
 Program implicitly linked to access to water.

 The use of local resources will be used to prevent children and other so-called “vulnerable” people from falling ill.
 In our daily medical activities, Fair Future sets up outpatient clinics.
-It anticipates the annual seasons of shortages, such as the rainy season or the one where pests are very present.
+It anticipates annual shortages, such as the rainy season or when pests are very present.

 Go there, to their homes where no one ever goes.